TaygaHoshi/tt-project/Lists/List of Combat Techniques.md

 **Execution Time:** Special
 **Cost:** 1 energy
 **Requirements:**
-	Any bow weapon attack.
+	Any ranged weapon attack.
 **Effect**
-	When you attempt any bow weapon attack during your turn, as a part of that action, you can move up to (2 + DEX/3) meters before attacking.
+	When you attempt any ranged weapon attack during your turn, as a part of that action, you can move up to (2 + DEX/3) meters before attacking.
 	This ability can be used alongside Improved Aiming.

 ## Crushing Charge